Our Call (adopted in 2025)

 Faith has been a catalyst for many of the most impactful social justice movements of our time.
 We openly affirmed LGBTQ+ people in the church before other denominations had started arguing about it.
 From critical examination of race and “white privilege” to divesting from fossil fuels, to supporting Berkshire County immigrants, we see ourselves as one small part of the great tradition of faith-based social justice activism.

 We value the life of the mind and love being located next to Williams College.
-Our services, programs, and Reverend Shorb’s preaching reflect our passion for learning.
+Our services, programs and ministry reflect our passion for learning.
 We embrace the learning process for a variety of ages, too: we welcome students to the pulpit, and every quarter we provide intentional sensory-based, participatory worship opportunities for the whole family.
 We know that mature spiritual formation requires us to integrate mind, heart, and body.